Announcing FusionAuth 1.36

 Nintendo added as Idp.

-This feature is available to our Enterprise and Essentials license holders as part of the “Advanced and gaming Idp” suite.
-Learn more about these editions by visiting the pricing page or contacting our sales team.
+This feature is available to our Enterprise and Essentials license holders as part of the “Advanced and gaming IdP” suite.
+Learn more about these plans by visiting the pricing page or contacting our sales team.

 Webhook for user identity provider linking events